prebid/prebid.github.io/dev-docs/bidders/ix.md

 ## Set up First Party Data (FPD)

-You can set up the Prebid.js FPD module using Global data, Index bidder-specific site data, or ad unit-specific data.
-Index supports deal targeting in all the three FPD types.
+You can set up the Prebid.js FPD module using Global data or ad unit-specific data.
+Index supports deal targeting in all the FPD types.

 <a name="prebid-fpd-module" />